bbucksch/bbucksch.github.io/docs/index.md

 __Figure 3__: Loss and mAP curves in training and validation.
 Synthetic textured background image dataset results.

 ## RESULTS
-To evaluate whether training on more realistic synthetic images leads to better performance on real-world data, we tested our two YOLOv8n models—one trained on white-background synthetic images and the other trained on textured-background synthetic images—on a set of 30 real-world images that we captured and manually labeled.
+To evaluate whether training on more realistic synthetic images leads to better performance on real-world data, we tested our two YOLOv8n models (one trained on white-background synthetic images and the other trained on textured-background synthetic images) on a set of 30 real-world images that we captured and manually labeled.
 Each image contained multiple pieces of trash, and we used a custom GUI to draw bounding boxes and assign labels for each object.

 Table 1 summarizes the performance of both models.
 We report **precision**, **recall**, **mAP@0.50**, and **mAP@[0.50–0.95]**, which are standard metrics for object detection.
 We also include a “*fitness*” metric as computed by the YOLOv8 library, which offers a single-value proxy for overall performance.